sarjona/devdocs/docs/devupdate.md

 - `humandate`: This renderer presents single dates and times in a user-friendly format, automatically adapting to the user's preferred 12-hour or 24-hour time display (`CALENDAR_TF_12`/`CALENDAR_TF_24`).
 - `humantimeperiod`: Designed for displaying date/time ranges, this renderer optimizes information presentation.
 When the start and end dates fall on the same day, it shows the full start date and time, but only the end time, eliminating redundant date information.
 This logic mirrors the existing functionality of the deprecated functions, ensuring a consistent user experience.

+See the [Date and Time Output Classes](./apis/subsystems/output/humandate.md) documentation for more information.

 ## Course formats

 <Since version="5.0" issueNumber="MDL-83527" />